elhb/scripts/walkthrough.md

 --runThreadN 12
 ```
 ## 5. Get the raw data
-To get the raw sequencing data from ncbi the fastest method is to use the srapy pyhton pakcage to fetch the .sra files
+To get the raw sequencing data from ncbi the fastest method is to use the srapy python package to fetch the .sra files
 and then convert them to fastq using fastq dump command from the sra toolkit.

 To install the srapy python package run the two following commands